bjornmeansbear/definitions/ethics.md

 -- Internet Encyclopedia of Philosophy (https://www.iep.utm.edu/ethics/)
 ```

+## A Working Definition for the GD department
 What should “Ethics” mean in design/graphic design?
 What about “Design Ethics”?
 What definition makes the concepts most available to us all as faculty?